Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Right then," Vimes said, addressing his assembled officers.
 "We're going to prove that the Auditors' quality control program is causing more problems than it solves.
 Which means we need to document every irregularity their murders have created."

-Cheery had prepared a detailed analysis of the chemical evidence.
-"The preservation compounds our killer has been using don't just prevent decay—they actively disrupt natural processes.
-Every murder site shows elevated levels of temporal distortion, reality fluctuation, and what I can only describe as 'cosmic scarring.'"
+Cheery had prepared a detailed analysis that cut straight to the heart of the matter.
+"The preservation compounds contain something that shouldn't exist—temporal stabilizers mixed with essence of insurance fraud.
+Our killer isn't just committing murder, they're profiting from it through an elaborate scheme involving cosmic scheduling and actuarial manipulation."

-"Cosmic scarring?"
+"How so?"
 Carrot asked.

-"Damage to the fundamental structure of reality.
-Small-scale, but cumulative.
-If this continues, we could see significant disruption to natural law in the affected areas."
+"They've been taking out life insurance policies on people they knew were scheduled to die, then collecting when Death postponed those deaths, then murdering the victims and collecting again.
+Double compensation for cosmic irregularities."

-"So their solution is making the universe less stable?"
+"So they're profiting from cosmic compassion?"

-"Considerably less stable.
-They're treating symptoms while making the underlying condition worse."
+"Exactly.
+And the Auditors have been paying them additional fees for 'quality control services.'
+It's cosmic fraud on an interdimensional scale."

 Sergeant Angua consulted her tracking notes.
 "The scent analysis confirms that our killer has been active for months, possibly years.
 But the chemical signature has been getting stronger recently, which suggests either escalation or desperation."